 “LVHN has been significantly supportive and encouraging to me in completing my Master’s in Health Care Administration (MHA).
 Senior leadership and management offered me tools and access to resources that I needed to complete my degree such as the library and analytics.
 LVHN analytics team was supportive in assisting me in finding the data I needed for my Capstone project, and I am so grateful for my colleagues.
 In addition to financial support, they allowed me the time to complete my degree in a very supportive environment.

 I truly believe I would not have the “tech” knowledge if it weren’t for my graduate courses at King’s College.
 As classmates, we learned from each other.
 I learned from them as much as they learned from me.
 I have 21 years of working experience and I was able to share information pertaining to work environment ethics.
 Three pieces of advice: Max out your retirement contribution, dress for the job you want not the one you have, and no matter what your relationship with your coworkers, maintain your professionalism, and never send an email when your upset.”

 Learn more about King’s College graduate programs

 We are pleased to announce a King’s College scholarship program available to all LVHN colleagues and their dependents for our undergraduate programs.

 - $500 per academic year will be awarded to current LVHN employees and their dependents upon acceptance to King’s College and enrollment into a full-time undergraduate program.

 - In addition, application fees will be waived for current LVHN employees and their dependents when applying to King’s College for admission to any of their undergraduate or graduate degree programs.

-Deadline: In order to be eligible to receive additional benefits for spring 2021, all application materials must be received prior to the December 1st 2020 deadline.
+Deadline: In order to be eligible to receive the undergraduate scholarship, all application materials must be received prior to the January 1st deadline.